htminuslab/HTL80186/README.md

 ### 4.1 FreeDOS Demo

-The Modelsim\FreeDOS directory contains a demo that shows the HTL80186 booting FreeDOS under Modelsim.
+The Modelsim\FreeDOS directory contains a demo that shows the HTL80186 booting FreeDOS under Modelsim or Questa.
 <img align="right" src="FreeDOS.PNG" alt="FreeDOS Logo"/>
 The simulation needs to run for approximately 2.3 seconds in order to boot FreeDOS and to process some commands contained in the AUTOEXEC.BAT file.
 Under Questa Core with VOPT enabled and no logging of signals (nolog –r \*) this takes about 15 minutes on a 3.6GHz PC.

+The FreeDOS demo also works great with Nick Gasson's excellent open source [nvc simulator](https://github.com/nickg/nvc).
+The run under nvc navigate to the nvc directory and execute ./run.bat, the output is the same as described in the next section.

 ### 4.1.1 How does the demo work?